English

 How English 2 differs from English 2 Honors:

-- Honors students read a few different or additional texts, including Life of Pi during the summer which is not required of CP students.
+- Honors students read a few alternate or additional texts, including a summer novel which is not required of CP students.
 In the first semester, students read A Tale of Two Cities in place of The Lord of the Flies and The Alchemist.
-In the second semester, students read The Iliad in place of Cry the Beloved Country, and Julius Caesar in place of A Midsummer Night's Dream.
+In the second semester, students read The Iliad and Julius Caesar in place of Cry the Beloved Country.

-- A poetry unit is included in the second semester.
+- English 2 Honors includes a poetry unit in the second semester.

 - Writing instruction begins with the five-paragraph quote-embedded essay in the first semester of English 2 H and focuses to a great degree on style and coherence.
 Honors students are expected to delve deeper into textual analysis and demonstrate advanced writing skills with limited usage errors.

-- The Genocide Research Paper has greater source and length requirements.
+- For Honors students, the Genocide Research Paper has greater source and length requirements.

-- Reading instruction is less focused on basic comprehension, and more focused on analysis and stylistic evaluation.
+- For Honors students, reading instruction is less focused on basic comprehension, and more focused on analysis and stylistic evaluation.
 Students can be expected to read 25 pages per night.

 ENGLISH 2 HONORS - GRADE 10

-Prerequisites: Minimum B- in the 1st semester and 3rd quarter of English 1 H or a minimum A- in the 1st semester and 3rd quarter of English 1.
+Prerequisites: Minimum B in the first semester and third quarter of English 1 H or a minimum A in the first and third quarter of English 1.
 Transfer students must pass a placement test.

-This course in advanced literature includes novels, a memoir, epic poetry, Shakespearean drama, and modern poetry.
-Writing skills are stressed with an emphasis on process and on-demand literary analysis, and includes advanced instruction in research methodology and synthesis.
+Stemming from the sacramental worldview, this course in advanced literature includes novels, a memoir, epic poetry, Shakespearean drama, and modern poetry.
+Writing skills are stressed with an emphasis on process and on-demand literary analysis, and it includes advanced instruction in research methodology and synthesis.
 Vocabulary studies include a return to the origins of English words through recognition of Greek and Latin roots.
 Sophistication in grammar, reading comprehension, and analysis are required.
 Participation in this class does not guarantee acceptance into AP English.

-- Homework Expectation: 2-3 hours per week, can include weekends & breaks
+- Homework Expectation: 45 minutes per day, can include weekends and breaks

 - Summer Assignment Required: Due on 1st day of class